What’s in Season – November Produce and Recipes

 A large bowl with roasted Brussel sprouts

 Kale: This leafy green is perfect for adding much-needed nutrients to your winter dishes.
-Whether you use ordinary kale or the curly kind, the leaves should be a deep green.
+Whether you use ordinary kale or the curly kind, the leaves should be deep green.
 The longer you keep it, the more bitter it becomes, so it’s best enjoyed fresh.
+Use it in a blueberry kale smoothie, make a simple kale salad, or dehydrate it to make kale chips.

 Root vegetables